 Teaching children about e-safety is a key part of the Computing Curriculum.
 E-safety is embedded throughout the curriculum; it will be constantly referred to in lessons when appropriate.
-On top of this, there are additional e-safety events run throughout the year.
+On top of this, there are additional e-safety events run throughout the year, some presented by Harrap, the school's computing provider.